steem/qwp/README.md

 The qwp is a Quick Web Platform of php.
 It lets you write web project easily including those features: router, security check, localization, ajax form operations, template and form/search data automatically filling.

-It's not a UI framework, but it can help you to coding you UI framework.
+It's not a UI framework, but it can help you to coding your UI framework.

-Future work:
-* Provide more DB template code for doing CRUD operations quickly
-* Provide security helper api

 ## Goal

 The basic goal of qwp is to provide a file based router for PHP web development.
 This means that every web page request will be located to a php file to process the request.

-## Why use file based router?
+## Why using file based router?

 For startup companies, sometimes, the staff is not stable or is not very professional in coding.
 It's better to provide an easiest and compulsive way to optimize the code structure.
 You can use compile tools to clear all the code warnings.
 But you can't use tools to check whether the code structure is good.
-It's depend on the framework you are use.
+It's depend on the framework you are using.
 If all the code are messed up together, the project may consume lots of time for maintaining.
 With qwp, the code could be organized very well.

 ## qwp code structure
 * core -- the core code for qwp